Top 25 Takeaways: Michigan’s path to CFP; Holgo for the win

 The Tigers and Wildcats can still go on to good seasons, maybe New Year’s Six bowls, but they were out of their league Saturday.
 Alabama and Georgia have work to do over the next three weeks to set up one of the most highly anticipated SEC title games ever.

-It’s hard to fathom the Tide not arriving at the Benz with a 12-0 record.
+It’s hard to fathom the Tide not arriving at Mercedes-Benz Stadium with a 12-0 record.
 The Tide offense was sometimes slowed but the supposedly vulnerable defense feasted on LSU’s limited offense.
-Tua Tagovailoa is the Heisman Trophy front runner, but there is a case to be made that Alabama’s best player is defensive tackle Quinnen Williams, who was unblockable against LSU.
+Tua Tagovailoa is the Heisman Trophy front-runner, but there is a case to be made that Alabama’s best player is defensive tackle Quinnen Williams, who was unblockable against LSU.

 Georgia is not as safe a bet as Alabama to get through without another loss.
 And are the Bulldogs really a threat to take down the Tide?
 Comparing scores can dicey, but the Bulldogs lost at LSU a month ago.